TruongNoDame/Translate-text-from-image/README.md

 # OCR is Optical Character Recognition
-To run this code, you need run.
+To use code you need \n
 `pip install -r requirements.txt` to setting enviroment for our code.
-`python main.py` on command prompt.
+`python main.py` on command prompt to run code.

 In file main.py.
 You can see two parameters are "craft_mlt_25k.pth" and "TPS-ResNet-BiLSTM-CTC.pth".
 This is file weight of model. "craft_mlt_25k.pth" is weight of detect text model and "TPS-ResNet-BiLSTM-CTC.pth" is weight of recognition model.